 Program integrity is an integrated system of activities designed to ensure compliance with federal, state, and agency statutes, rules, regulations, and policies.
-It includes reasonable and consistent oversight of the Washington Apple Health (WAH) program (Medicaid).
+It includes reasonable and consistent oversight of the Washington Apple Health (Medicaid) program.

-Through teamwork within HCA and with its partners, program integrity:
+Through teamwork within HCA and with our partners, we:

-- Recognizes areas of vulnerabilities that adversely affect WAH programs
+- Recognizes areas of vulnerabilities that adversely affect Apple Health programs.

-- Ensures WAH is the payor of last resort, except for an eligible client covered under the Indian Health Service (IHS), IHS is the payor of last resort.
+- Ensures Apple Health is the payor of last resort, except for an eligible client covered under the Indian Health Service (IHS), IHS is the payor of last resort.

 - Conducts activities to detect and prevent fraud, waste and abuse, and identify any associated improper payments.
 Activities include but are not limited to: